The 10 Cheapest New Cars on Sale in 2024

 2. Dacia Sandero (from £13,795)

-With strong competition from the MG and Citroen, the Sandero no longer has the budget supermini market stitched up.
-And with recent price hikes, it’s no longer as headline-grabbingly affordable as it once was, either.
-That said, it’s still the cheapest car of this size – just – and, crucially, it doesn’t feel quite as bargain-basement as it actually is thanks to a well put-together interior and some upmarket design cues.
+With strong competition from MG and Citroen, the Sandero's position on this list has moved up and down in recent months (we update it as often as we can to reflect regular price changes).
+And while it’s perhaps no longer as headline-grabbingly affordable as it once was, it is, once again, the most affordable 'proper' car on this list.
+It’s also the cheapest car of this size – just – and, crucially, it doesn’t feel quite as bargain-basement as it actually is thanks to a well put-together interior and some upmarket design cues.
 Beneath the skin sit proven Renault mechanicals, and it’s decent to drive, too, with slick handling and a reasonably comfortable ride that makes it perfectly tolerable not only on short A-to-B urban runs, but also longer motorway journeys.
-And if you’re willing to pay a bit more, you can upgrade to the Sandero Stepway, which gains taller ride height and SUV-esque looks and is arguably even better value for money (scroll down this list for more details).
+And if you’re willing to pay a bit more, you can upgrade to the Sandero Stepway, which gains a taller ride height and chunky SUV-esque looks, and is arguably even better value for money (scroll down this list for more details).

 Dacia Sandero Review